psychemedia/storytelling-notes/farmer_and_boggart.md

 "About the middle of July," answered the Labourer.

 "Very well," said the Devil, "I will not fail to be here; meantime do as is thy Duty to do.
 Work, Villain, work.
-I am off to tempt to the gallant Sin of Luxury13 the noble Nuns of Pette-sec,14 also the Cowled Hypocrites and Gluttons.
+I am off to tempt to the gallant Sin of Luxury `[Luxuria, the mediaeval Latin word for incontinence.]` the noble Nuns of Pette-sec, `[De Marsy supposes that by Pette-sec the royal abbey of Poissy is intended, and compares ii.
+7, n.
+13 on les nonnains de Poissy.]` also the Cowled Hypocrites and Gluttons.
 Of their Desires I am more than assured.
-They have but to meet,15 and the Combat takes place."

-11 Fr. restile, Lat. restibilis, a word and compares ii.
-7, n.
-13 on les nonnains used by Columella and Latin writers on de Poissy.

-agriculture, signifying ploughed and pro- 15 Fr. aujoindre.
-Duchat explains this

-ducing every year.
-Cf. retouble, c.
-21. phrase as the joining of battle with swords,

-12 Fr. touzelle (from touze = tondii), etc., after the breaking of the lances, and wheat without a beard. quotes Amadis, Bk. xiv., last chapter :

-13 Luxuria, the mediaeval Latin word "Mais quand vint aujoindre, ils se renfor incontinence. contrerent d'escus, de corps et de testes, si
+They have but to meet, `[Fr. aujoindre.
+Duchat explains this phrase as the joining of battle with swords, etc., after the breaking of the lances, and quotes Amadis, Bk. xiv., last chapter: "Mais quand vint au joindre, ils se rencontrerent d'escus, de corps et de testes, si verdement qu'ils tombèrent tous deux par terre."]` and the Combat takes place."

-14 De Marsy supposes that by Pette- verdement qu'ils tomberent tous deux par sec the royal abbey of Poissy is intended, terre."

 CHAPTER XLVI

 How the little Devil was beguiled by a Labourer of Popefig-land

-WHEN mid- July had come, the Devil presented himself at the Place, accompanied by a Troop of little Devilkins of the Choir.1 There, finding the Labourer, he said: "Now, Villain, how hast thou done since my Departure?
+WHEN mid- July had come, the Devil presented himself at the Place, accompanied by a Troop of little Devilkins of the Choir. `[of the Choir.
+So in iv.
+6 an inferior sheep is spoken of as one du bas choeur.
+Here = choristers who attend the priest.]` There, finding the Labourer, he said: "Now, Villain, how hast thou done since my Departure?
 It is fitting now that we should make out our Shares."

 "It is but Reason," answered the Labourer.

 Then the Labourer and his Men began to reap the Corn.
 The Devilkins likewise pulled up the Stubble from the Earth.
-The Labourer threshed his Corn on the Threshing-floor,2 winnowed it, put it in Sacks and carried it to Market to sell.
+The Labourer threshed his Corn on the Threshing-floor, `[Fr. en Faire, Lat. area.]` winnowed it, put it in Sacks and carried it to Market to sell.
 The Imps did the same, and set themselves down at the Market-place, near the Labourer, to sell their Stubble.
 The Labourer sold his Corn very well, and with the Money filled an old Half-buskin, which he carried at his Girdle.
 The Devils sold nothing, nay, on the contrary, the Peasants jeered at them in open Market.

-When the Market was over, the Devil said to the Labourer : "Villain, thou hast cheated me this time; next time thou shalt not do so."
+When the Market was over, the Devil said to the Labourer: "Villain, thou hast cheated me this time; next time thou shalt not do so."

 "Master Devil," said the Labourer, "how could I have cheated you, when you had the first Choice?
-The Truth is, that in this Choice you thought to cheat me, expecting that nothing would come out of the Earth for my Share, and that you would find below the whole of the Grain which I had sown; intending therewith to tempt the Poor and
+The Truth is, that in this Choice you thought to cheat me, expecting that nothing would come out of the Earth for my Share, and that you would find below the whole of the Grain which I had sown; intending therewith to tempt the Poor and Needy, the Hypocrites or the Misers, and by Temptation to make them fall into your Snares; but you are mighty young at your Trade.
+The `[Cf. 1 Cor. xv,; Joh. xii.
+24]` Grain which you see in the Earth is dead and rotten; the Corruption of that has caused the Generation of the other, which you saw me sell.
+So you do choose the Worse; `[Fertur in Evangelic: "Talis eligit qui pejus eligit."
+The choice of the worse, cursed in the Gospel, seems to be the choosing of Barabbas instead of Christ (H. Estienne).
+There is also a punning allusion to a proverb: Il est mot dit (maudit) en l'Evangile: 'Tel choisit qui prend le pire.']` that is why you are cursed in the Gospel."

-1 of the Choir.
-So in iv.
-6 an inferior Here = choristers who attend the priest, sheep is spoken of as one du bas chccur.
-2 Fr. en Faire, Lat. area.

-CHAP.
-XLVI PANTAGRUEL 193

-Needy, the Hypocrites or the Misers, and by Temptation to make

-them fall into your Snares; but you are mighty young at your Trade.

-The a Grain which you see in the Earth is dead and rotten; the Corrup- * cr. i Cor.

-tion of that has caused the Generation of the other, which you saw me J

-sell.
-So you do choose the Worse; 3 that is why you are cursed in the

-Gospel."

 "Let us leave this Subject," said the Devil; "what canst thou sow our Field with next Year?"